etjernst/mm_website/content/home/intro.md

 We support our students in reaching their freediving goals---whatever they may be---using patience, persistence, and an energetic growth mindset.
 We have years of instructional experience and bring knowledge from a lifetime of watermanship.

-We also aim to perform at our optimum, which has seen Inspired Freediving instructors and assistants competing at the National level for Pool competitions and at the Pan-Pacific Pool Championships.
+We also aim to perform at our optimum, which has seen Inspired Freediving instructors and assistants competing at the National level for pool competitions and at the Pan-Pacific Pool Championships.

 ![Monofin](monofin.jpg)